absywind/absydtu/README.md

-- 👋 Hi, I’m @absydtu.
-I am a PhD student at DTU wind energy.
+- 👋 Hi, I am a PhD student at DTU wind energy.
 - 👀 My research interests are offshore wind farms, and the atmospheric flow characteristics in deep sea.
 - 📫 Reach me at absy@dtu.dk